jkutner/minecraft-buildpack/README.md

 $ pack build --builder jkutner/minecraft-builder:18 minecraft-app
 ```

-Create a [free ngrok account](https://ngrok.com/) and copy your Auth token.
+Create a [free ngrok account](https://ngrok.com/) and copy your [Your Authtoken](https://dashboard.ngrok.com/auth/your-authtoken).
 Then run the server with a command like:

 ```
 $ docker run -e NGROK_API_TOKEN="<token>" -p 8080:8080 -it minecraft-app